 This type of coverage is mandatory in most states, each having specific legislation regarding minimum coverage requirements.

-Be it from an accident (collision coverage) no matter who’s at fault, or events out of your control (comprehensive coverage) such as vandalism, theft, glass breakage, and other random acts of nature.
+Be it from an accident (comprehensive and collision coverage) no matter who’s at fault, or events out of your control (comprehensive coverage) such as vandalism, theft, glass breakage, and other random acts of nature.
+Also look at companies that offer accident forgiveness, helping your premiums stay low, despite any filed claims.

 These two coverages are not required by law but may be required by your auto loan or lease provider.